-Pulsing Rhythmic Bodywork is possibly one of the very best forms of bodywork, and also one of the most enjoyable.
-Pulsing is a transformative Reichian bodywork that helps you connect to your embodied self, release physical tension and emotional stress, let go of old patterns and discover your authentic self.
+Pulsing is a transformational bodywork, a rhythmic body therapy that is possibly one of the very best forms of bodywork, and certainly one of the most enjoyable.
+This Reichian bodywork helps you connect to your embodied self, release physical tension and emotional stress, let go of old patterns and discover your authentic self.

 Within this matrix of continuous rocking, the limbs are stretched, lifted, shaken, rotated and swung to encourage the whole body to open up.
 Different rhythms may be explored, from the slow and meditative to the dynamic and exciting.
-This allows you in your body to experience unfamiliar states or engage with ones you habitually block while being safely held.
+This allows you to experience unfamiliar states or engage with ones you habitually block, while being safely held.
 It grants you permission to connect with feelings and sensations, to release physical tension and emotional stress and attune to your natural energy and power.

 These weekend workshops are a great way of immersing yourself into an experience of this delightful bodywork.
 They are suitable for anyone who is:

 The training is primarily hands-on learning.
 Short demonstration sessions are followed by supervised practice in pairs, during which you will receive one-to-one coaching on technique and good practice.
 The groups are small and friendly, with no more than 10 participants.
 Jenny Firkins of ZenBodywork is assistant facilitator.
 (The photo above shows Jenny at work during a training day.)

 If you are already qualified, you are eligible to attend Pulsing advanced trainings.

 Workshops take place over a weekend, from 10am to 6pm on both Saturday and Sunday.

 Yuan Centre, Colwood Gardens, Colliers Wood, London SW19 2DT

 Please do not address Pulsing correspondence to this address.

 A single weekend costs £125.
 Anyone who has already completed the Pulsing practitioner training and wishes to attend for a refresher is entitled to a reduced price of £85.